Islamic design

 One of the features associated with sabkha is the presence of gypsum crystals formed within the sabkha.
 These appear as two crystalline forms.
 The first takes the shape of fans of needle-like gypsum sand and appear where the stronger structures are exposed as the lighter sands are moved away from them.
 These tend to be found in the area south of Umm Said towards what is known as the Inland Sea.

-A small desert rose
+A group of desert roses A small desert rose

 Agglomeration of desert roses